 4. …as well as Bangladeshi needs

 Often underreported in coverage of any refugee crisis is the host community’s efforts to maintain their own dignity and health in such difficult circumstances.
 The area surrounding Cox’s Bazar had already experienced weak service provision and is a very poor area of Bangladesh.
-Concern’s Country Director in Bangladesh, A.K.M.
-Musha, points out that local lives have changed significantly since this massive population flow.
+Concern’s former Country Director in Bangladesh, A.K.M.
+Musha, pointed out that local lives have changed significantly since this massive population flow.

-“There is huge socio-economic and environmental pressure resulting in increased tension between refugees and the host community,” he says.
+“There is huge socio-economic and environmental pressure resulting in increased tension between refugees and the host community,” he said.
 “The tensions will continue to increase unless the host communities are supported well.
 It’s a difficult situation for all.”

-While the Bangladeshi government has gone to great lengths to accommodate the influx, the impact is being felt as local resources go into the relief effort, prices of goods and services are driven up, and labor becomes cheaper.
+While the Bangladeshi government has gone to great lengths to accommodate the influx, the impact is being felt.
+As local resources go into the relief effort, prices of goods and services are driven up, and labor becomes cheaper.

 5. There’s no end in sight